pleonova/jd-classifier/README.md

 ## Contents

 #### jd_classification.py
-- This is the main file where the model is built and tested as well as where the token exploration happens (work in progress: modularize this more, see Next Steps).
+- This is the main file where the model is built and tested as well as where the token exploration happens (WIP: modularize this more, see Next Steps).

 #### clean_data.py
 - Will eventually contain all the functions that are used to clean and extract data from the original input files.